Price-Index/Shop-Log-Parser-Dictionary/README.md

 ---

-This is the Repository containing the Dictionaries for the [MythicMC Price Index](https://xnserver.xyz). \
+This is the Repository containing the Dictionary for the [MythicMC Price Index](https://xnserver.xyz). \
 You can also visit the [Developer Updates](https://github.com/Price-Index/.github/blob/main/profile/UPDATES.md) to find up to date information.

 > [!CAUTION]
-> This dictionaries may not be complete, if you find some missing values please notify [@thevoxy](https://discordapp.com/users/967391331553013811) on discord.
+> This Dictionary may not be complete, if you find some missing values please notify [@thevoxy](https://discordapp.com/users/967391331553013811) on discord.

 ---